Introduction

 Also read this post :- What is calcium and why does the body need it?
 The best food sources of calcium.

-The recommended daily intake of manganese varies according to age and gender.
+The daily manganese requirement depends on age and gender.

 1. Whole Grains